 Sometimes landlords or realtors will request that the tenant vacate the unit during the showing.
 If receive this request, you do not have to comply.
 Landlords and realtors have to balance their need to show the unit with your right to quiet enjoyment.
-If you think they are being unreasonable, you have the right to apply for dispute resolution at the Residential Tenancy Branch in order to ask for compensation as well as an order that they comply with the law.
+If you think they are being unreasonable, you have the right to apply for dispute resolution at the Residential Tenancy Branch an order that they comply with the law.
 See our page on Applying for Dispute Resolution for more information.

 If a realtor is breaking the law or behaving inappropriately, inform both the landlord and realtor in writing of your concerns.
 If the problem continues, you can consider filing a complaint with the Real Estate Council of BC.

 If your landlord has sold the property, the purchaser might want you to move out.
 However, selling the property does not automatically end your tenancy, and your landlord and the purchaser are required follow the legal eviction process.

 What notice and compensation am I entitled to?

 - two months’ notice to move out, and

 - one month rent as compensation.

 When is a purchaser allowed to evict me?